 - Building Relationships

-We continue to have excellent relationships with the Indian High Commission, the Portuguese Consulate and other Goan Organisations and we will endeavour to maintain this state of affairs in order that we can better serve members of the Community in these very trying times.
+We will continue to foster good relationships with the Indian High Commission, the Portuguese Consulate and Goan Organisations in order that we can better serve the needs of the Community.

 Our thanks to Rohan of Renard Design for his help in keeping our website updated free-of-charge and to Carringtons Limited, our Accountants, for their invaluable advice & guidance on financial matters and for producing our Annual Accounts in line with the provisions of the Charity Commission.